 Her book, Ragi-Ragini: Chronicles from Aji’s Kitchen published early 2012 by Yoda Press, attempts to blur the distinctions between novella, food writing, poetry and illustration and, through this, to present a glimpse into Maharashtra’s culture that goes beyond Bollywood, Mumbai masala, advertising, commerce and competitiveness to emphasize a more inclusive, simple, less chauvinistic face of the people of this state.

 Go Talk to the River: the Ovis of Bahinabai Choudhary is her book of translations of the Marathi (Ahirani) verses of the 19th Century peasant poet Bahinabai Choudhary.
-It is slated to be published mid 2018.
+It is slated to be published mid 2018 by Yoda Press, New Delhi.

 Anjali also curates cultural interventions that bring together different arts on a single platform to speak in conversation on a theme with the belief that when this happens the resulting creation is somewhat greater than the sum of its parts.